 For those who love food, there are great locations around town to test out your taste buds, so make a day out of it!

 - Start your day off with a cup of coffee from Lava Java.
-It is located just 7 minutes away from downtown.
+It is located just 7 minutes away from downtown at the junction.
 They serve hand-crafted boutique coffees from around the world.
 These specialty coffees are roasted fresh and locally by Stumptown coffee Roasters.

-- After getting lunch, you can take another walk around town to check out all the amazing art work local artists have put up.
+- After getting lunch, you can take another walk around the Downtown Arts Quarter to check out all the amazing art work local artists have put up.
 Download the Distrx app to learn more about artwork around town.

-If it’s March, you can check out the Youth Arts Month which represents a partnership between Ridgefield School District and the Ridgefield community, encouraging young people to take part in artistic endeavors including literary, visual, musical, and performing arts.
+If it’s March, you can check out, Youth Arts Month, a partnership between Ridgefield School District and the Ridgefield Art Association, that encourages young people to take part in artistic endeavors including literary, visual, musical, and performing arts.
 Visit the website for a complete calendar of events.